Jacky Ickx: Personal life

-Jacky Ickx is married to singer Khadja Nin.
+Ickx is married to singer Khadja Nin.
 The couple were guests at the wedding of Prince Albert of Monaco and Charlene Wittstock in July 2011.
 Ickx became a resident of Monaco in the early 1980s.

 Ickx's father Jacques Ickx (1910–1978) and older brother Pascal Ickx (born 1937) were racing drivers.
 His daughter, Vanina Ickx (from his first marriage with Catherine Ickx) followed in her father's footsteps to become a racing driver as well.

+Despite his career, Ickx has said that during his youth he disliked noise and had ambitions to be a gardener or gamekeeper.